 For students in Organic Chemistry, the process was even more hands-on.
-Given an unknown compound, they used lab equipment and materials to identify it, mimicking the real-world process of scientific discovery.
+Given an unknown compound, they used lab equipment

 While the experience strengthened students' scientific research skills, it also gave them a glimpse of what is to come.
 Whether pursuing undergraduate research, a graduate degree, or industry work, these students are likely to face poster presentations again; but next time, there could be funding or a senior thesis on the line.